WenqiJiang/wenqijiang.github.io/_pages/about.md

 ---

 <!-- Hi!
 My name is Wenqi Jiang.  -->

+I am an incoming Assistant Professor at the National University of Singapore, starting from Fall 2026.
 I recently received my PhD at [ETH Zurich](https://ethz.ch/), where I was fortunate to be advised by [Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Torsten Hoefler](https://htor.inf.ethz.ch/).
 Before joining the [Systems Group @ ETHz](https://systems.ethz.ch/), I earned my Master's degree from Columbia University and my Bachelor's degree from Huazhong University of Science and Technology, both with honors.
 My work has been recognized with a VLDB Best Paper Award, the ML and Systems Rising Star Award, and the AMD HACC Outstanding Researcher Award.